cyberphone/saturn/PSD2.md

 If you brought the current PSD2 API concept to the POS (Point of Sale) terminal, users would most likely have to *manually select* which *bank-specific* "wallet" to use.

-Saturn, by only dealing with payments, reuses the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.
+Saturn, by only dealing with payments, adopted the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.